 Hatchful allows you to create professional logos for your business effortlessly irrespective of your design experience.

-This intuitive tool possesses an infinite design capability with thousands of templates and hundreds of color combinations to suit your design needs.
-Here are a few features of hatchful for your consideration,
+This intuitive tool has infinite design capability with thousands of templates and color combinations to suit your design needs.
+Here are a few features of Hatchful for your consideration,

 - Hatchful is free to use.